PalNilsson/reasoning-engine/README.md

-# Ask PanDA Reasoning Engine
+# Ask PanDA Reasoning Engine - R&D

 The Ask PanDA Reasoning Engine is a modular, transparent, and fully testable intent-routing framework designed to power natural-language (and optional audio-based) interactions with